Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the small family car segment and utilize the same 4-door sedan body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Toyota-engineered powertrain under the hood, a 4-cylinder, 16-valves 126hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 140hp engine designed by Volkswagen.

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, Lancer offers a marginal difference of 1% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
+On the other hand, taking kerb weight as an important factor into account, Lancer offers a marginal difference of 1% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Toyota does have a slight advantage, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Toyota, as well as Mitsubishi, with the same average rating of 4.6 out of 5.
-Some independent research have also placed Corolla as average reliability-wise, and Lancer is more or less at the same level.Above it all, drivers of cars with the same engine as Corolla rank it on average as 4.6, while the one under the competitor's bonnet gets 4.3 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Toyota does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Toyota, as well as Mitsubishi, with the same average rating of 4.6 out of 5.
+Independent research findings rank Corolla as average reliability-wise, and Lancer is more or less at the same level.That apart, owners of different cars powered by the same engine as Corolla rank it on average as 4.5, while the one under the competitor's bonnet gets 4.3 out of 5.

 Performance & Fuel economyMitsubishi is a bit more agile, reaching 100km/h in 0.4 seconds less than its competitor.
 In addition to that it accelerates all the way to 207 kilometers per hour, 7km/h more than the other car.
 When it comes to fuel economy the winner has to be Corolla, averaging around 5.2 liters of fuel per 100 kilometers (54 mpg), in combined cycle.
 We can't ignore that 23% difference compared to Lancer.